GSU-CS-Intro-to-Software-Engineering/SE-2025Spring-GitOffMyLawn/README.md

 ## Setting Up the project

+1. **Clone the repository**
-1. Clone the repository - Run this command in whatever directory you want the project
+   Run this command in whatever directory you want the project

 ```bash
   git clone https://github.com/GSU-CS-Intro-to-Software-Engineering/SE-2025Spring-GitOffMyLawn.git
 ```

-2. Create and activate a virtual environment
+2. **Create and activate a virtual environment**

 ```bash
 python3 -m venv flu_finder_venv